Shubi (comb): Royal status objects

 Some combs, such as the Changzhou combs, could only be used by members of royalty in ancient China.
 Nowadays, although the Changzhou combs are commonly used in everyday life, this form of Chinese combs are still considered as national and traditional treasures in China.
 The city of Changzhou holds a large comb-making business which started operating in the fifth century AD and continues to produce hand-made Chinese combs made of wood; they are now operating as the "Palace Comb Factory" or the "Changzhou Combs Factory".

 Medical beliefs and practice

 In Traditional Chinese medicine, hair combing is perceived as an efficient means to remain healthy.
 In ancient China, Chinese people used shubi to maintain their health due to the doctors' belief that every day hair combing was an important need in traditional medicine.
-Hair combing is still used for massaging the head to keep one's healthy is still used in modern times China.
+Hair combing is still used for massaging the head to keep oneself healthy in modern China.